WH cuts ties with Melania Trump aide after inauguration contract controversy

 The New York Times first reported Wolkoff's departure.

-Inauguration committee tax documents revealed last week showed WIS Media Partners, a company based in Marina Del Ray, California, and founded by Wolkoff, received $25,843,509 for "event production services."
+Inauguration committee tax documents revealed last week showed WIS Media Partners, a company based in Marina Del Rey, California, and founded by Wolkoff, received $25,843,509 for "event production services."

 The roughly $26 million the company received for its work on the inauguration was likely passed through to other vendors and event coordinators.
 The New York Times reported that Wolkoff personally received $1.62 million for her work.